 Priority 4: Ensure appropriate treatment and discharge planning by monitoring conditions at state and private facilities that provide care for persons with developmental disabilities and/or mental illness.

-Priority 5: Decrease instances of prolonged solitary confinement in prison for persons with developmental disabilities and/or mental illness.
+Priority 5: Monitor implementation of Senate Bill 402, which seeks to eliminate/reduce prolonged solitary confinement in prison for persons with developmental disabilities and/or mental illness.

 Client Assistance Program

-Goal 1: People with disabilities will live in the community of their choice with the supports they need for successful integration.
+Goal: People with disabilities will live in the community of their choice with the supports they need for successful integration

 Priority 1: Assist people with disabilities to remain in the least restrictive environment possible.